HaochenZ11/CMU-VLA-Challenge/README.md

 | Traversable Area| ROS PointCloud2 message containing the traversable area of the entire environment. | 5Hz | map | `/traversable_area` |
 | Ground-Truth Semantics| ROS MarkerArray message containing object labels and bounding boxes within 2m around the vehicle. | 5Hz | map | `/object_markers` |

+**IMPORTANT NOTE**: While more topics may be available from the system, these are the only ones allowed to be used during test time.
+During training/development, you are free to use whatever information the system simulator provides.

 #### System Inputs

 The system takes waypoints output from the AI module to navigate the robot.
 Waypoints located in the traversable area (listed above) are accepted directly, and waypoints out of the traversable area are adjusted and moved into the traversable area.
 The system also takes visualization markers output by the module to highlight selected objects.
 The table below lists the ROS topics to use.
 The waypoints should be used for Numerical and Instruction-Following questions while the visualization marker should be the output for the Object Reference questions.